-Once the PA is terminated, and prior to work continuing on the undertaking, USACE must either (a) execute an MOA pursuant to 36 CFR § 800.6 or (b) request, take into account, and respond to the comments of the ACHP under 36 CFR § 800.7.
-USACE shall notify the signatories as to the course of action it will pursue.
+Once the PA is terminated, and prior to work continuing on the undertaking, the USACE must either (a) execute an MOA pursuant to 36 CFR § 800.6 or (b) request, take into account, and respond to the comments of the ACHP under 36 CFR § 800.7.
+The USACE shall notify the signatories as to the course of action it will pursue.

-Execution of this MOA by the USACE, COSA OHP, COSA PWD, SHPO, and SARA, and implementation of its terms evidence that USACE has taken into account the effects of this undertaking on historic properties and afforded the ACHP an opportunity to comment.
+Execution of this MOA by the USACE, SARA, COSA PRD, COSA PWD, COSA OHP, SHPO, and SARA, and implementation of its terms evidence that the USACE has taken into account the effects of this undertaking on historic properties and afforded the ACHP an opportunity to comment.